 - Use a testing tool

-The notion about coming over to the dark side – when it comes to email – is far from a joke.
-It’s been adopted by many platforms and embraced by growing numbers of subscribers.
+The notion about coming over to the dark side—when it comes to email—is far from a joke.
+Dark mode has been adopted by many platforms and embraced by a growing number of subscribers.
 It’s here to stay.
-Figure out what you need to do to make your brand and your email marketing efforts as strong as possible in Dark Mode and do it!
+Your job is to figure out what you need to do to make your brand and your email marketing efforts as strong as possible in dark mode.